Why is this important?

 To engage Aboriginal people in Land Use Planning, councils can:

-- Support Aboriginal community initiatives that seek to improve local land uses so they can be more inclusive of Aboriginal people.
+- Support Aboriginal community initiatives that seek to improve local land uses and increase Aboriginal community inclusion.

 The 2012 Victorian Local Government Aboriginal Engagement and Reconciliation Survey found that many councils incorporate Aboriginal views in planning or infrastructure projects, and in protecting significant Aboriginal cultural heritage places through local planning schemes.